Choosing a Python distribution¶

 conda env export

-(see our Anaconda docs for
+(see our Miniforge docs for

 more information).
 However, the same end result can be accomplished using pip